Atlassian Jira Software

 READER NOTE

-Issue linking must be enabled for this command to run.
-See Configure issue linking from Atlassian's documentation for more details.
+Issue linking must be enabled for this command.
+See Configure issue linking for details.

 First Issue Key, Second Issue Key and Link Description are required parameters to run this command.

-Run the Search Issues command to obtain Issue Keys.
-Issue Key can be found in the returned raw data at the path $.issues[*].key.
+Run the Search Issues command to obtain the Issue Keys.
+Issue Keys can be found in the raw data at $.issues[*].key.

 The available link descriptions can be found by navigating to Settings > Issue Features > Issue Linking in the Jira web app.